-Orientation and move-in for this program is tentatively scheduled for Saturday, July 1.
-The program is scheduled to end on Friday, July 28.
+Orientation and move-in is on Saturday, July 1.
+The last day of classes is Friday, July 28.
 Students should plan to arrive in Syracuse no earlier than 6:00 p.m.
-EST on Friday, June 30, with departure on Saturday, July 29 (before 12:00 p.m.
-EST)
+EST on Friday, June 30, and depart on Friday, July 28 after 4p.m. or Saturday, July 29 by 9a.m.

-The intensive English component will incorporate academic study techniques while assisting students in developing their English receptive (listening and reading) and productive skills (speaking and writing).
+The intensive English component incorporates academic study techniques while assisting students in developing their English receptive (listening and reading) and productive skills (speaking and writing).
 The instructors are master’s prepared, experienced high school ESL teachers; consequently, they are very familiar with the age group.
-They will provide a variety of activities and assignments in the classroom to fully engage the students while focusing on academic English.
-Instructors will work with students to develop a personal statement as required for college applications and help students to build their own portfolios.
-The course will culminate with a poster project.
-While the course is graded “pass/fail,” students will receive a Certificate of Completion, as well as a progress report narrative documenting their growth at the end of the program.
+They provide a variety of activities and assignments in the classroom to fully engage the students while focusing on academic English.
+Instructors work with students to develop a personal statement as required for college applications and help students to build their own portfolios.
+The course culminates with a poster project.
+While the course is graded “pass/fail,” students receive a Certificate of Completion, as well as a progress report narrative documenting their growth at the end of the program.

-It is expected that students will fall into two proficiency groups:
+It is expected that students fall into two proficiency groups:

 - low-intermediate-intermediate and